paluh/purescript-routing-bob/README.md

 It is called `Just bob`, because it contains arbitrary, nonconfigurable and partial routes generators based on `Generic` instances.
 When it will grow up maybe it will became `purescript-boomerang-routing`.

-Currently you can generate routes only for some subset of purescript types - if you want extend this set and have proposition how to encode others I'm really open to merge pull requests.
+Currently you can generate routes only for some subset of purescript types - if you want to extend this set or have proposition how to encode other types, I'm really open to merge pull requests.

 ## Usage